 - Template maintenance does not scale.
 Organizations dealing with hundreds of vendor formats face a compounding maintenance burden.
 Each template must be authored, tested, and updated when vendors change their documents.

-For a Python invoice parser handling a handful of known formats, invoice2data is a reasonable starting point.
+For a parser that handles a handful of known invoice formats, invoice2data is a reasonable starting point.
 The library is mature, well-documented, and gives you direct control over extraction logic.
 But for teams processing invoices from diverse or changing vendor pools, the template-per-vendor model creates an operational bottleneck that grows with every new supplier relationship.

 Handling Scanned and Image Invoices with OCR